janniksinz/server/README.md

 | Remote | the remote address or ip of the client |
 | Allow | true (allow this user) or false (deny this user) |

-ACL rules have 3 optional criteria and an filter match:
+ACL rules have 3 optional criteria and a filter match:
 | Criteria | Usage |
 | -- | -- |
 | Client | client id of the connecting client |